Shelton Capital Management Sells 109,197 Shares of SunPower Co. (NASDAQ:SPWR)

-Shelton Capital Management lowered its position in shares of SunPower Co.
-(NASDAQ:SPWR – Get Rating) by 35.3% in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 200,536 shares of the semiconductor company’s stock after selling 109,197 shares during the quarter.
-Shelton Capital Management owned approximately 0.12% of SunPower worth $3,616,000 at the end of the most recent quarter.
+Shelton Capital Management trimmed its stake in shares of SunPower Co.
+(NASDAQ:SPWR – Get Rating) by 35.3% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 200,536 shares of the semiconductor company’s stock after selling 109,197 shares during the period.
+Shelton Capital Management owned about 0.12% of SunPower worth $3,616,000 as of its most recent SEC filing.

-Other institutional investors also recently modified their holdings of the company.
-ExodusPoint Capital Management LP raised its position in SunPower by 332.3% in the 4th quarter.
-ExodusPoint Capital Management LP now owns 116,810 shares of the semiconductor company’s stock valued at $2,106,000 after purchasing an additional 89,787 shares during the last quarter.
-Geode Capital Management LLC lifted its position in SunPower by 3.2% during the 4th quarter.
-Geode Capital Management LLC now owns 1,636,895 shares of the semiconductor company’s stock worth $29,513,000 after buying an additional 51,356 shares in the last quarter.
-Cipher Capital LP bought a new stake in SunPower during the 4th quarter worth about $343,000.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its position in SunPower by 13.5% in the 4th quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 38,395 shares of the semiconductor company’s stock valued at $692,000 after acquiring an additional 4,573 shares in the last quarter.
-Finally, Banco Bilbao Vizcaya Argentaria S.A. raised its stake in shares of SunPower by 64.7% in the fourth quarter.
-Banco Bilbao Vizcaya Argentaria S.A. now owns 31,148 shares of the semiconductor company’s stock worth $560,000 after acquiring an additional 12,235 shares during the last quarter.
-Institutional investors own 36.07% of the company’s stock.
+Other institutional investors have also added to or reduced their stakes in the company.
+MetLife Investment Management LLC raised its holdings in SunPower by 0.5% during the third quarter.
+MetLife Investment Management LLC now owns 95,835 shares of the semiconductor company’s stock worth $2,208,000 after acquiring an additional 516 shares in the last quarter.
+Assenagon Asset Management S.A. raised its position in SunPower by 5.0% during the fourth quarter.
+Assenagon Asset Management S.A. now owns 12,304 shares of the semiconductor company’s stock worth $222,000 after acquiring an additional 586 shares in the last quarter.
+Mercer Global Advisors Inc. ADV lifted its stake in SunPower by 3.2% in the third quarter.
+Mercer Global Advisors Inc. ADV now owns 24,881 shares of the semiconductor company’s stock valued at $573,000 after acquiring an additional 782 shares during the last quarter.
+Retirement Systems of Alabama grew its position in shares of SunPower by 0.7% in the 4th quarter.
+Retirement Systems of Alabama now owns 112,492 shares of the semiconductor company’s stock valued at $2,028,000 after acquiring an additional 811 shares during the period.
+Finally, Commonwealth Equity Services LLC increased its stake in shares of SunPower by 6.3% during the 3rd quarter.
+Commonwealth Equity Services LLC now owns 13,966 shares of the semiconductor company’s stock worth $321,000 after purchasing an additional 823 shares during the last quarter.
+36.07% of the stock is owned by institutional investors.

-In related news, CEO Peter Faricy purchased 7,500 shares of the firm’s stock in a transaction that occurred on Thursday, March 16th.
-The shares were bought at an average price of $13.29 per share, for a total transaction of $99,675.00.
-Following the completion of the transaction, the chief executive officer now owns 177,458 shares of the company’s stock, valued at $2,358,416.82.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 0.33% of the company’s stock.
+In other news, CEO Peter Faricy bought 7,500 shares of the stock in a transaction on Thursday, March 16th.
+The stock was acquired at an average price of $13.29 per share, with a total value of $99,675.00.
+Following the acquisition, the chief executive officer now directly owns 177,458 shares in the company, valued at $2,358,416.82.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+0.33% of the stock is currently owned by corporate insiders.

 SunPower Corp. engages in the design, manufacture, and delivery of solar panels and systems.
 The company provides fully integrated solar, storage, and home energy solutions.
 The company was founded by Thomas L. Dinwoodie, Robert Lorenzini and Richard M. Swanson in April 1985 and is headquartered in Richmond, CA.